-For families drawn off the Public Housing waiting list and waiting for their first housing offer, they must:
+For families drawn off the Public Housing or PBRA waiting list and waiting for their first housing offer, they must:

-- a) Have a current application on the Public Housing waiting list which was drawn according to the regular rules and guidelines of the Public Housing waiting list. - b) Have completed eligibility certification and are eligible for the Public Housing program. - c) Have a documented need for a reasonable accommodation which requires a specific type of housing unit (including but not limited to wheelchair accessibility, no stairs, etc).

-- d) Have waited more than 9 months since completing the eligibility process for Public Housing without receiving a housing offer specifically due to either - 1.
-The needed accommodation is not economically feasible to be done in HACA's existing Public Housing portfolio; or - 2.
+- a) Have a current application on the Public Housing or PBRA waiting list which was drawn according to the regular rules and guidelines of the Public Housing or PBRA waiting list. - b) Have completed eligibility certification and are eligible for the Public Housing or PBRA program. - c) Have a documented need for a reasonable accommodation which requires a specific type of housing unit (including but not limited to wheelchair accessibility, no stairs, etc). - d) Have waited more than 9 months since completing the eligibility process for Public Housing or PBRA without receiving a housing offer specifically due to either - 1.
+The needed accommodation is not economically feasible to be done in HACA's existing Public Housing or PBRA portfolio; or - 2.
 The availability of the needed accommodation is limited within HACA's portfolio and all units with that accommodation are occupied by families needing that accommodation. - e) Had verified income at the time of their eligibility processing which was below the current income limit for the Housing Choice Voucher program.

-For both current Public Housing families and families drawn off the Public Housing waiting list:
+For both current Public Housing or PBRA families and families drawn off the Public Housing waiting list:

-- a) If the family chooses the special accommodation preference for HCV, they will be placed on the HCV waiting list with the special accommodation preference. - b) When the family's name is drawn from the waiting list, they will be required to meet the eligibility requirements for the HCV program at that time in order to receive a voucher. - c) The total number of families (from the combination of both the current Public Housing families and families drawn off the Public Housing waiting list) eligible to receive this preference will be capped at no more than 10 families per calendar year. - (I) FUP Youth Preference: HACA will give preference to FUP youth whose 18 month FUP voucher is expiring and they will lack adequate housing as a result of voucher expiration.
+- a) If the family chooses the special accommodation preference for HCV, they will be placed on the HCV waiting list with the special accommodation preference. - b) When the family's name is drawn from the waiting list, they will be required to meet the eligibility requirements for the HCV program at that time in order to receive a voucher. - c) The total number of families (from the combination of both the current Public Housing or PBRA families and families drawn off the Public Housing or PBRA waiting list) eligible to receive this preference will be capped at no more than 10 families per calendar year. - (I) FUP Youth Preference: HACA will give preference to FUP youth whose 36 month FUP voucher is expiring and they will lack adequate housing as a result of voucher expiration.
 To be eligible for this voucher, the FUP Youth must be referred by the Texas Department of Family Protective Services (TDFPS), Lifeworks or another social service agency.
 The referral must indicate that without continued voucher assistance, the FUP Youth will lack adequate housing.
-Receipt of this preference is not a guarantee of uninterrupted voucher assistance, as issuance of vouchers is dependent on funding availability. - J) RAD Relocation Preference: HACA may give preference to families currently housed in Public Housing properties that are undergoing significant renovation or redevelopment through RAD and would require long term (more than 6 months) relocation of residents.
-If HACA chooses to exercise this option for valid business purposes, HACA will have a special opening of the waiting list only for the identified properties.
-Families that select this option and apply during the open period will receive this preference.
+Receipt of this preference is not a guarantee of uninterrupted voucher assistance, as issuance of vouchers is dependent on funding availability.